 White Fish

-Note: Many lemongrass recipes are curries as they add citrus notes to cut into the heavy coconut flavour.
+Note: Many lemongrass recipes are curries as they add citrus notes to lift the heavy coconut flavour.

 Shellfish